xontron/RoValra-Spanish-Translation/README.md

 # Known Issues
 - **In rare cases it shows unowned items under the owned tab when viewing private inventories**
+- **On the region selector some regions doesnt show unless a server was found in that region**
 # How to install

 <details>